rateldajer/markcrowley/_pages/rdgrp-ece750T4-f24.md

 <hr/>

-<h2>The Reading List</h2>
+<h2>The Course Reading List</h2>

 Papers listed below are ones that we are planning to read throughout the term.
-The order is given but this shouldn't be considered too strict, some papers could be done in different orders.
-In general, we should read papers which are foundational for others first.
+An order **[n]** is sometime listed but this is just a rough guide.
+In general, if one paper is base don work in an older paper, the older paper should be discussed first, or the same week.

 ### What you need to do
 If you are a student in this course you need to do the following: